ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 * I found that using AI to learn about the libraries I was using was an efficient way to learn rather than parse through heavy documentation, and the tests were very efficient and time saving as well as modular so I could change them as I liked to test different functionalities which helped refine the app.
 * Copilot was very useful and I could see it having a big impact on the project going forward

 #### Eric
 * Used chatGPT to brainstorm ideas on how to create services and controllers for API
 * Used Bing AI image generator to generate ideas for logo within app.

+#### Audrey
+* Used Codeium to help generate code for making pantry items editable
+* I thought that Codeium was useful and convenient to use, especially since it's free and automatically looks at the rest of the codebase for context.
+* Most of the time, the AI output was not immediately correct and useable, and I had to make alterations to it in order to make everything work.
+However, it was a useful starting point, and I thought it was helpful.